 Volunteers are expected to maintain professional boundaries with clients, customers and staff.

 - No volunteer shall disclose personal information to a client for any reason.
-This includes home address, maiden name, personal history, etc. This is to help protect all volunteers while at work, at home, and after volunteering with the Rescue Mission.
+This includes home address, phone number, email, maiden name, personal history, etc. This is to help protect all volunteers while at work, at home, and after volunteering with the Rescue Mission.

 - Clothing or jewelry